-Understanding Music
+Component 1 - Understanding Music

-The areas of study provide an appropriate focus for students to appraise, develop and demonstrate an indepth knowledge and understanding of musical elements, musical context and musical language.
-The four areas of study can also provide a rich source of material for your students to work with when developing performance and composition skills.
-There are four areas of study: 1.
-Western classical tradition 1650-1910 2.
-Popular music 3.
-Traditional music 4.
+Students will study a range of musical styles throughout history.
+The four areas of study can also provide a rich source of material for students to work with when developing performance and composition skills: 1.
+Western classical tradition 1650-1910, 2.
+Popular music, 3.
+Traditional music, and 4.
 Western classical tradition since 1910.
+The 11⁄2 - hour exam at the end of the second year of the course will consist of listening to different styles of music and answers questions on elements of that genre.

-Performing Music
+Component 2 - Performing Music